 - Breakout Character: She's one of the most applauded newcomers in 9 and many lamented her lack of meaningful screentime, so Dynasty Warriors Unleashed (a mobile gacha game of Dynasty Warriors) featured her in her DW9 design, but DW8-ized moveset as a limited edition character

 - Catchphrase: Exclusively in the Japanese, she tends to add a pun of her own name in her self-introduction or sorts, "Shin Ken'ei, shinken (...)", due to her Japanese name sounding like the sentence.
 This translates to "Xin Xianying, (doing something) seriously.", so it's not carried over in the English translation.

 - Cool Aunt: She's actually the cool aunt of one of Jin's latter top generals Yang Hu (Sima Shi's brother-in-law via his third wife Yang Huiyu.note ), who was quite protective of her and his action amused her.
 Due to Yang Hu being a generic at the time of her debut, it also makes Xianying look more like his sister.

-- Daddy's Girl: She clearly loves her father considering he's one who let her read and historically, confides her the issues in court.
+- Daddy's Girl: She clearly loves her father considering he's one who let her read and historically, confides the issues in court to her.
 In her ending, she's devastated when he died.

 - Dangerously Short Skirt: In her debut, she wears a very short skirt that reveals her slender legs.
 She does wear tights underneath it, though, as seen in the picture on the right.